 Annex: Zero Draft Stakeholder Contributions

-Enhanced regional and international cooperation and cross-sectoral collaboration to advance ICTs for development
+Enhance regional and international cooperation and cross-sectoral collaboration to advance ICTs for development

-Promote regional coordination and foster cross-sectoral collaboration at all levels of the Internet ecosystem: infrastructure, management of the Internet traffic, content creation, applications and systems creation.
+Promote regional coordination and foster cross-sectoral collaboration at all levels of the Internet ecosystem: infrastructure, content creation, applications and systems creation.

-Develop a coordinated approach on regional issues of common concern among member countries such as in the areas of international telecommunication, Internet governance and the digital content.
+Develop a coordinated multistakeholder approach on regional issues of common concern among member countries such as in the areas of international telecommunication, Internet governance and the digital content.

 Foster further cooperation amongst international organisations, making the most of their respective expertise and remit for the benefit of all nations and peoples, taking into account specific roles and responsibilities of actors of the current ICT ecosystem.